-We are looking for players born in 2006/2007 – 13 and 14-year-old girls who wish to enhance their football experience by being trained in a female football environment.
-While the focus is on individual player development of skills, there is also an opportunity for more competitive girls to be mentored in working towards the higher representative levels within Upper Hutt City Football, Capital Football, and NZ Football.
+We are looking for players born in 2007, 2008, 2009 (girls who will be 12, 13 or 14 in 2021) who wish to enhance their football experience by being trained in a female football environment.
+While the focus is on individual player development of skills, there is also an opportunity for more competitive girls to be mentored in working towards the higher representative levels within Upper Hutt City Football, Capital Football and NZ Football.

 To provide all players with a rewarding and positive experience including: